skip to Main Content

 The problem of medical debt

 Medical care in the United States is extremely expensive, and without adequate insurance it is unmanageable to most Americans.
-Whether it is due to a brief hospital stay or a chronic disease that requires treatments and expensive medications, most people will do whatever it takes to keep a loved one healthy, even if this means going into debt in the process.
+Whether it is due to a brief hospital stay or a chronic disease that requires treatments and expensive medications, most people will do whatever it takes to keep a loved one healthy, even if this means going into medical debt in the process.

 What many New Yorkers living in Long Island and surrounding areas may not realize is that medical debt is negotiable.
 Medical care providers will avoid sending bills to third-party collection agencies, and they will often be willing to reduce the amount owed or work out payment plans with individuals who have fallen behind.
 If the debtor qualifies for Medicaid, they may also find debt relief in this way.